 - Extractor functions (like Stata’s postestimation commands)

-- t-test & Wilcoxon Mann-Whitney rank sum test
+- t-test, including standard and Bayesian p-values, Wilcoxon Mann-Whitney rank sum test

 - Analysis of variance, Kruskal-Wallis & post hoc tests